elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/SENTIMENT ANALYSIS USING HUGGINGFACE/readme.md

 # PROJECT: Natural Language Processing - SENTIMENT ANALYSIS USING HUGGING FACE

 ## Description
-In this project, I develop a machine learning model to assess if a Twitter post related to vaccinations is positive, neutral, or negative.
+In this project, I finetune a pre-trained machine learning model to assess if a Twitter post related to vaccinations is positive, neutral, or negative.
 This solution could help governments and other public health actors monitor public sentiment towards COVID-19 vaccinations and help improve public health policy, vaccine communication strategies, and vaccination programs across the world.

 This project serves as an introduction to Unstructured data exploitation, especially Natural Language Processing data, using ML.